-Google Drive is a one stop solution for saving your files online, working online and sharing files seamlessly with multiple users.
+Google Drive is a one-stop solution for saving your files online, working online, and sharing files seamlessly with multiple users.
 But if you are using multiple Google Drive accounts, at some point in time you might need to access all the accounts simultaneously.
-In such cases linking different google drive accounts to your frequently used main Google Drive account saves lot of time and energy.
+In such cases linking different Google Drive accounts to your frequently used main Google Drive account saves a lot of time and energy.

-Steps to sync multiple google drive accounts using Google Drive on Web
+Steps to sync multiple Google Drive accounts using Google Drive on the Web

 Step 2: Create a new folder and move all the files & folders you want to sync to the main Google Drive account.

-Step 3: Now go back to My Drive, right click on that folder and select Share option
+Step 3: Now go back to My Drive, right-click on that folder and select the Share option

-A mail with invitation to collaborate is sent to your main Google Drive account
+A mail with an invitation to collaborate is sent to your main Google Drive account

-Step 5: Log in to main account and accept the invitation, it will redirect to google drive
+Step 5: Log in to your main account and accept the invitation, it will redirect to Google Drive

 Step 6: Go to Shared with me -> Right click on shared folder -> Select Add to My Drive

-Now your secondary account is synced with Google Drive main account.
-You can access the content of secondary account at any point of time without signing into it.
-But if you have synced same files in your secondary account and desktop, there are chances of duplicate files ending up in primary account.
+Now your secondary account is synced with your Google Drive main account.
+You can access the content of a secondary account at any point in time without signing into it.
+But if you have synced same files in your secondary account and desktop, there are chances of duplicate files ending up in the primary account.

-As you have synced primary account, secondary account and desktop, finding and deleting duplicate files is a tedious task.
+As you have synced the primary account, secondary account, and desktop, finding and deleting duplicate files is a tedious task.
 To solve this issue, use a duplicate file remover tool built for cloud storage.
-This software reduces the time and effort you have to spend in finding and deleting the duplicates.
+This software reduces the time and effort you have to spend in finding and deleting duplicates.